 Does it help fertility issues?

 Possibly – a certain number of women have a uterus out of proper position either tilted or dropped down.
-If this is the case, it is very likely that the uterine health is too poor to support a growing fetus or to even allow for conception to occur.
+If this is the case, the blood supply, which carries nutrients to the womb, may be impaired, leaving the womb undernourished and unable to support a growing fetus or to even allow for conception to occur.
 Thus, we have seen that about 30% of women with fertility issues have a dropped or tilted uterus and have been able to get pregnant once it was in proper alignment and the blood supply, venous drainage, nerve enervation, and lymphatic systems were all functioning in harmony.

 Does it work?